 Also read: Clothes for Spiti Trip – What to Pack?

 If you want to keep things under a budget, there are several small Dhabas on the route where you can eat enough and not pay more than Rs.
 100 per meal.
 So an average of about Rs.
 300 for meals per day per person will come out to be about Rs.
 3000 for the entire trip.

 This number however is strictly limited to vegetarian meals at small Dhabas or restaurants.
-If you eat at the hotels your are staying at; then this number is bound to go up.
+If you eat at the hotels you are staying at. then this number is bound to go up.
 If you order non-vegetarian, it will again be costly.

 Travel Cost of Spiti Valley Trip

-Following the itinerary that I mentioned above, from Delhi to Kaza via Shimla and back via Manali; total distance covered would be close to 1700 kilometers.
-At the time of writing this article, Petrol per liter in Delhi is at about Rs.
-64 and Diesel at about Rs.
-50. I will use these figures for the calculation below.
+Following the itinerary that I mentioned above, from Delhi to Kaza via Shimla and back via Manali; the total distance covered would be close to 1800 kilometers.

-Self Owned Car: Just like motorcycles, I will assume an average of 10 kilometers per liter which I guess is the minimum for most cars.
-So 1700 kilometers, average of 10, Rs.
-64 for per liter of petrol, Rs.
-50 for per liter of Diesel; the total fuel cost will be about Rs.
-11000 for petrol run vehicle and Rs.
-9000 for Diesel engine.
-For the sake of this article, I will assume that you are 4 people traveling in the same car so fuel cost per head will be somewhere close to Rs.
-2500.
+Just like motorcycles, I will assume an average of 10 kilometers per liter which I guess is the minimum for most cars.
+So 1800 kilometers, an average of 10, Rs.
+80 for per liter for petrol or Diesel and the total fuel cost will be about Rs.
+14400.
+Assuming that you are 4 people traveling in the same car, fuel cost per head will be somewhere close to Rs.
+3600.